Ibrahim Issa al-Bakr: Family

-Ibrahim Issa Haji Muhammad al-Bakr, or Ibrahim Issa al-Bakr, was born on July 12, 1977 in Qatar.
+Ibrahim Issa Haji Muhammad al-Bakr, or Ibrahim Issa al-Bakr, was born on July 12, 1977, in Qatar.

 Ibrahim Issa al-Bakr is one of five sons of Issa Haji Mohammed al-Bakr.
 One of Ibrahim’s brothers, Mohammad Isa al-Bakr, was a coordinator of the now defunct Madid Ahl al-Sham online fundraising campaign that was cited by members of the Al-Nusra Front as "one of the preferred conduits for donations" and garnered widespread support from terrorist financiers.

-Ibrahim’s father, Issa Haji Mohammed al-Bakr, passed away in November 2011 at 90 years old.
+Ibrahim’s father, Issa Haji Mohammed al-Bakr, died in November 2011 at 90 years old.